-For regulatory capital adequacy purposes, GIB uses the current exposure method to calculate the exposure for counterparty credit risk for derivative and foreign exchange instruments in accordance with the credit risk framework in the CBB's Basel 2 capital adequacy framework.
-Credit exposure comprises the sum of current exposure (replacement cost) and potential future exposure.
+For regulatory capital adequacy purposes, GIB uses the current exposure method to calculate the exposure for counterparty credit risk for derivative and foreign exchange instruments in accordance with the credit risk framework in the CBB's Basel 3 capital adequacy framework.
+A capital charge to cover the risk of mark-to-market losses on expected counterparty risk (CVA) is applied to over-the-counter derivatives.
+Credit exposure comprises the sum of current exposure (replacement cost), and potential future exposure.
 The potential future exposure is an estimate, which reflects possible changes in the market value of the individual contract during the remaining life of the contract, and is measured as the notional principal amount multiplied by a risk weight.
 The risk weight depends on the risk categorisation of the contract and the contract's remaining life.
 Netting of potential future exposures on contracts within the same legally enforceable netting agreement is done as a function of the gross potential future exposure.

-Off-balance sheet exposure and securitisations (continued)
+7. Off-balance sheet exposure and securitisations (continued)